petruk1/Shopno/README.md

 # JS-Course
-JS what i have done
+JS.
+That i have done